 We had a dinner party this weekend.
 I cooked meat, so it wasn't truly zero waste, but everything I bought was package-and-plastic-free.
 Whenever we invite guests, I visit En Vrac (69 rue de Maubeuge, Métro Gare du Nord) for natural wines, local spirits, olive oil, and vinegar, then Causses Saint-Martin for zero-waste aperitifs and ingredients.
 The staff at both shops complimented my bulk bags, bottles, and jars.
 "C'est marrant, vous économisez le papier!"
 "C'est mignon!"
 "C'est efficace!"
 We invited twenty people, borrowing plates and cutlery from guests and wine glasses from the shop.
+If you don't have enough glasses, have guests bring their own jars.
 Here's what I brought shopping / what I bought:

 In the panier